Connectivity Serdes Test Plugins Design, Switches and Parameters

 The test plugin consists of the below sub-testing modes:

-• All-Gather - This test runs over all available devices and computes the bandwidth of all-gather functionality.
+• allgather - Runs over all available devices and computes the bandwidth of allgather functionality.

-• All-Reduce - This test runs over all available devices and computes the bandwidth of all-reduce functionality.
+• allreduce - Runs over all available devices and computes the bandwidth of allreduce functionality.

-The All-Gather and All-Reduce variants also calculate the BW for those network operations.
-You may run the test for a specific number of epochs and specific number of iteration per epoch.
-This will generate a MAX, MIN and Average BW per epoch which may expose BW instabilities to the time duration of the test.
+The allgather and allreduce variants also calculate the bandwidth for those network operations.
+You may run the test for a specific number of epochs and iterations per epoch using the -i switch.
+This generates a MAX, MIN and average bandwidth per epoch which may expose bandwidth instabilities to the time duration of the test.

 Note

-Both All-Gather and All-Reduce calculate BW for NIC port integrity only.
+Both allgather and allreduce variants calculate the bandwidth for NIC port integrity only.
 They do not validate NIC port integrity.
-The user should pair as follows: test ext_pairs.

 Serdes Base Test Plugin Switches and Parameters